Isoperiodic foliation of the stratum $\Omega\mathcal{M}_1(1,1,-2)$: Isoperiodic foliation of M1(1,1,-2)

-\paragraph{\bfseries The stratum $\mathcal{H}(2,-2)$} We now recall the walls-and-chambers structure of the stratum $\mathcal{H}(2,-2)$.
+We recall the walls-and-chambers structure of the stratum $\Omega\mathcal{M}_1(2,-2)$.
 This was extensively discussed in \cite{Ta1}.
 For this, note that there is a natural $\mathbb{C}^{\ast}$-action on each stratum by scaling the meromorphic differential.
-A \emph{projectivized} stratum is the quotient of a stratum by this action.
-The projectivized stratum $\mathbb{P}\mathcal{H}(2,-2)$ is biholomorphic to the modular curve $X_{1}(2)$.
+A \textit{projectivized} stratum is the quotient of a stratum by this action.
+The projectivized stratum $\mathbb{P}\Omega\mathcal{M}_1(2,-2)$ is biholomorphic to the modular curve $X_{1}(2)$.
 The modular curve $X_{1}(2)$ is a complex curve of genus zero with two cusps and one orbifold point of order $2$.
-The (projectivized) discriminant is an arc connecting one cusp to itself, dividing $X_{1}(2)$ into two chambers: \begin{itemize} \item One chamber contains the other cusp of $X_{1}(2)$.
-This chamber consists of translation surfaces with cylindrical cores, so we call it a chamber of \emph{cylinder type}.
+The (projectivized) wall is an arc connecting one cusp to itself, dividing $X_{1}(2)$ into two chambers: \begin{itemize} \item One chamber contains the other cusp of $X_{1}(2)$.
+This chamber consists of translation surfaces with cylindrical cores, so we call it a chamber of \textit{cylinder type}.
 Translation surfaces in this chamber can be constructed by gluing a cylinder to a copy of the complex plane along a slit.
-The cusp contained in this chamber corresponds to an ``infinitely long" cylinder. \item The other chamber contains the orbifold point.
-This chamber consists of degenerate translation surfaces, so we call it a chamber of \emph{degenerate type}.
+The cusp contained in this chamber corresponds to an ``infinitely long'' cylinder. \item The other chamber contains the orbifold point.
+This chamber consists of translation surfaces whose core has empty interior, so we call it a chamber of \textit{degenerate type}.
 Translation surfaces in this chamber can be constructed by removing a parallelogram from a copy of the complex plane, and then identifying opposite sides.
-The orbifold point corresponds to the case where the parallelogram is a square. \end{itemize} Translation surfaces in the discriminant can be constructed similarly as degenerate types, by removing a ``degenerate parallelogram", whose sides are all parallel.
+The orbifold point corresponds to the case where the parallelogram is a square. \end{itemize}

+Translation surfaces in the wall can be constructed similarly as degenerate types, by removing a ``degenerate parallelogram'', whose sides are all parallel.